carlosjhr64/Such/README.md

      key!: [[arg1, arg2], {meth1:args1, meth2:args2}, 'signal1', 'signal2'] # the splatter bang!
    )
 ```

-The examples in this repository are reworks of the examples given in
+Many examples in this repository are reworks of the examples given in
 ZetCode.com[http://zetcode.com/gui/rubygtk/] (back in 2015).

 ## Features: